24 August – 13 October 2019

 The title of the exhibition refers to the type of missile guidance system used by Penguin, which enables the projectile to reach its target after it has been launched without further instruction.
 Designed to navigate the Norwegian coastline, the missile pioneered a state-of-the-art infrared seeker named Janus, the Roman god of all beginnings, gates, transitions, past, future, passages, and endings.

 Produced specifically for his exhibition at St. Olavs gate 3 and not unlike the missile’s trajectory, Brkic weaves an elusive narrative designed to confuse and deflect an audience’s targeted reading.
 Like a rebus in which a détournement of the recently renovated Rococo hall at Grand Hotel Oslo, motives of rain and of fog, a bust of Janus, and a life-size missile all point to a void in collective memory.
 And in this collapsed space of firing and forgetting, the words blikket, du, fanger, ikke, meg (gaze, you, catch, not, me) resonate in ever-changing formations.*

 * This arrangement of words is part of the poem Blikket by Jan Erik Vold, first published in 1966.
 Four years later, this poem featured in an installation at Henie Onstad Kunstsenter by artists Irma Salo Jæger and Sigurd Berge.
 The installation featured technology used in Penguin.

-Mikael Brkic’s exhibition is made possible with the kind support from the Norwegian Arts Council and the Association of Norwegian Visual Artists.
+Mikael Brkic’s exhibition is made possible with the kind support from the Arts Council Norway and Billedkunstnernes Vederlagsfond.

 Image material: Mikael Brkic